Explore the broad diversity of projects funded through Unlocking Curious Minds from 2015 to now.

 What is Unlocking Curious Minds?

 People who already have some previous science and technology experience are usually easier to engage than people who have none.
-Therefore, the challenge is to reach and inspire a broader base of New Zealanders through initiatives that cater for groups with fewer opportunities to learn about and do science and technology.
+Therefore, the challenge is to reach and inspire a broader base of New Zealanders through initiatives that bring science and technology to audiences that have less opportunity to learn about and engage with science and technology.

 - supporting education and community outreach initiatives that focus on science and technology

 - broadening participants’ ability to engage with science and technology

 - promoting the relevance of science and technology in their lives

 - encouraging engagement in societal debate about science and technology issues facing the country.

 The fund supports the entire strategic plan to encourage and support all New Zealanders to engage with science and technology.

 The application process

 How does the application process work?

 Unlocking Curious Minds is managed directly by the Ministry of Business, Innovation and Employment (MBIE).